Hwasong-12B

 The Hwasong-12B (Note: Also known as Hwasong-12Na.) is a North Korean single-stage, liquid-fueled hypersonic, intermediate-range ballistic missile.
+Unveiled in July 2023 during a military exhibition, Hwasong-12B is the second North Korean ballistic missile capable of carrying hypersonic glide vehicle (HGV) after Hwasong-8, as well as the third hypersonic missile of North Korea.

 Description

-The Hwasong-12B is a single-stage missile, powered by a liquid-propelled engine.
-It is carried by 6-axle transporter erector launcher.
-Although Hwasong-12B has never been test-fired before, it is believed to be an intermediate-range ballistic missile (IRBM), with an assumed range of over 6000 km.
+The Hwasong-12B is a single-stage missile, powered by a liquid-propelled engine, carried by 6-axle transporter erector launchers.
+Although Hwasong-12B has never undergone flight testing, according to Ukrainian news website Militarnyi, its range is estimated to be over 6000 km.

-The hypersonic glide vehicle (HGV) of Hwasong-12B is mounted on a shortened Hwasong-12 booster.
+The hypersonic glide vehicle (HGV) of Hwasong-12B is similar in shape to the vehicle used by the solid-fueled Hwasong-16B.
+It is likely mounted on a shortened, or a standard Hwasong-12 booster.
 Compared with Hwasong-8, the HGV of Hwasong-12B has some differences in fuselage and control fins.
+It is the second ballistic missile of North Korea capable of carrying hypersonic glide vehicle (HGV) after Hwasong-8 (launched in September 2021), and the third type of hypersonic missile overall after it and Hwasong-12A (tested in January 2022).

 History

 North Korea first test-fired missile with hypersonic glide vehicle in September 2021, with Hwasong-8.
 According to German analyst Norbert Brügge, North Korea displayed two types of hypersonic glide vehicle (HGV) in a military parade on 25 April 2022.

 Hwasong-12B made its public debut on 26 July 2023, during a military exhibition.
-At the time of debut, an information board (written in Korean and English) was displayed to Kim Jong Un and Sergei Shoigu with official name.
+At the time of debut, a bilingual information board in Korean and English was displayed to Kim Jong Un and Sergei Shoigu with the official name.
 The next day, North Korea displayed four Hwasong-12B missiles at a military parade.

 It is possible that the Hwasong-12B was renamed from Hwasong-8 between September 2021 and July 2023.

-At least two Hwasong-12B missiles were inspected during a Kim Jong Un's visit to a missile base in late October 2024.

-There has been no known test for Hwasong-12B so far.
+However, it seems unlikely, as the Hwasong-8 may be the name of the prototype hypersonic missile, and Hwasong-12B is planned to be the operational product.
+Although there has been no known test for this missile so far, Hwasong-12B was spotted during Kim Jong Un's visit to a missile base in October 2024, suggesting that it may be deployed without any flight testing.